 FGM-148 Javelin and other anti-tank weapons

-Its main advantages are portability, fire and forget option, flight profile, and ability to fire from inside a structure.
+Its main advantages are portability, fire-and-forget option, flight profile, and ability to fire from inside a structure.
 At the time and even still, Soviet/Russian doctrine for dealing with anti-tank missiles was to saturate the firing area with machine guns or artillery fire.
 Each of Javelin’s characteristics helps it defeat this.

 Portability means that a single operator can use it.
 Previous systems had to be set up on tripods.
 It took more people to move them.
 It made them susceptible to being hit.
 With Javelin, you can step out of cover and fire.
 Fire and forget means you can leave the area as soon as you fire, and the guidance system will still work to hone the missile on the target.
 Previous types would require the operator to stay with the system set up to guide the missile to the target, making you susceptible to counterfire.

 The flight profile has two settings direct or top attack.
-Top attack lets the missile fly up and then come down on the weaker roof armor.
+Top attack lets the missile fly up and down on the weaker roof armor.
 It also makes it harder to see where the missile came from.

-Also aiding staying hidden is the system where the missile’s main engine doesn’t fire until after the missile has cleared some distance from the launcher.
+Also aiding in staying hidden is the system where the missile’s main engine doesn’t fire until after the missile has cleared some distance from the launcher.
 That has a couple of advantages.
 First, it lowers the visibility of the firing location protecting the firing team.
 The colossal advantage it provides is the ability to fire from inside a structure.
-By the main motor not igniting, there is a much lower backblast from engine firing, which would kill most rooms’ occupants on traditional systems.
+By the main motor not igniting, there is a much lower backblast from the engine firing, which would kill most room occupants on traditional systems.